Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Introduction

 \subsection{Related Work}

-\citet*{karp1990optimal} first started the research of online matching.
-They considered the situation that the graph can be arbitrary and the algorithm does not know anything about the online vertices, known as the \emph{worst case model}.
-They introduced the Ranking algorithm, achieving a competitive ratio of $1-\frac1e \simeq 0.632$ for unweighted matching, and also proved no algorithm can do better than that.
-Then, \citet*{aggarwal2011online} generalized this algorithm to vertex-weighted matching, keeping the same competitive ratio.
-For edge-weighted matching with free disposal, \citet*{fahrbach2020edge} proposed a $0.5086$-competitive algorithm, then \citet*{gao2022improved} and \citet*{blanc2022multiway} independently improved the ratio to $0.519$ and $0.5239$ respectively.
+In the worst case model, \citet{karp1990optimal} introduced the $(1-\frac1e)$-competitive Ranking algorithm, which was then generalized to the vertex-weighted setting by \citet{aggarwal2011online}, with the same ratio.
+For edge-weighted matching with free disposal, \citet{fahrbach2020edge} proposed a $0.5086$-competitive algorithm, then \citet{gao2022improved} and \citet{blanc2022multiway} independently improved the ratio to $0.519$ and $0.5239$ respectively.

-In the \emph{random order model}, we still consider any bipartite graph, but assume that the online vertices arrive in a random order, and measure the expected performance of an online algorithm. \citet*{goel2008online} proved that the Greedy algorithm is $(1-\frac1e)$-competitive, and gave an upper bound of $\frac56$. \citet*{mahdian2011online} showed that Ranking is $0.696$-competitive for unweighted matching. \citet*{huang2019online} generalized Ranking to vertex-weighted matching with a competitive ratio of $0.653$, and \citet*{jin2021improved} improved it to $0.662$.
+In the random order model, where we assume the online vertices arrive in a random order after the adversary decides the graph, \citet{goel2008online} proved that the Greedy algorithm is $(1-\frac1e)$-competitive, and gave an upper bound of $\frac56$. \citet{mahdian2011online} improved the ratio to $0.696$. \citet{huang2019online} generalized it to vertex-weighted matching with a competitive ratio of $0.653$, and \citet*{jin2021improved} improved it to $0.662$.

-In the \emph{online stochastic matching} model, all online vertices are sampled independently and identically from a distribution, which is known to the online algorithm at the beginning. \citet*{feldman2009online} proposed a $0.67$-competitive algorithm for unweighted matching, with a further assumption that the arrival rate of each online vertex type must be integral.
-They also proved an upper bound of $0.989$. \citet*{bahmani2010improved} improved the ratio and the upper bound to $0.699$ and $0.902$ respectively. \citet*{manshadi2012online} removed the integral assumption and improved the ratio and the upper bound to $0.702$ and $0.823$ respectively. \citet*{jaillet2014online} improved the ratio to $0.706$. \citet*{huang2021online} improved the ratio to $0.711$, and generalized it to vertex-weighted matching with a competitive ratio of $0.7009$. \citet*{huang2022power} improved the ratio for vertex-weighted matching to $0.716$, and proposed a $0.706$-competitive algorithm for edge-weighted matching with free disposal.
-They also proved an upper bound of $0.703$ for edge-weighted matching without free disposal.
-Meanwhile, \citet*{tang2022fractional} proposed a $0.704$-competitive algorithm for vertex-weighted matching, and generalized it to non i.i.d. arrivals with a competitive ratio of $0.666$.
+In the online stochastic matching model, \citet{feldman2009online} proposed a $0.67$-competitive algorithm for unweighted matching under the integral assumption, and an upper bound of $0.989$.
+A sequence of works improved the competitive ratio to $0.716$ for vertex-weighted matching without the assumption \cite{bahmani2010improved,manshadi2012online,jaillet2014online,huang2021online,huang2022power,tang2022fractional}, and the upper bound was also improved to $0.823$ \cite{bahmani2010improved,manshadi2012online}. \citet{huang2022power} proposed a $0.706$-competitive algorithm for edge-weighted matching with free disposal and proved an upper bound of $0.703$ for edge-weighted matching without free disposal. \citet{tang2022fractional} first considered the non i.i.d. arrivals and achieved a competitive ratio of $0.666$.